Preetim/cash/README.md

 - No concept of time or currency shown for this code.
 - Race conditions for withdraws would need better handling with DBs and locking perhaps
 - The id fields in the data model arent in this code.
 They'd be primary keys in a DB.
+- I'd liked to have stored status for every transaction

+Pending items --- delete before submission

+Error handling
+Scopes in tests

+Do create or find account with balance
+Then return accounts in deposit and withdraws